 Το overcome the dangers of multiple births through IVF, many countries have mandated single embryo transfer in IVF.
 Obviously, we need to be able to predict which embryo would fill the requirements for successful implantation and pregnancy.

 The commonly accepted clinical practice and standard of care for assessing embryo viability in IVF are based on the developing embryo's morphological characteristics.
 Cleavage rates and morphology have been used since the earliest days of IVF, but the method is not very accurate for successfully identifying embryos capable of sustaining an ongoing pregnancy.
 As a result, new embryo assessment tools, based on either invasive or non-invasive techniques, have been sought-after by IVF clinics to overcome this problem.

 Numerous animal and human studies in the past have shown that the embryo changes its surrounding culture media in a manner that can be used to predict if that embryo will implant.
 The problem for clinical IVF has always been:

 - The ability to measure the change without damaging the embryo.

 - The ability to measure the change quickly.

 - The ability to measure the change consistently and accurately.

-Nowadays, the non-invasive Metabolomic technique is used in conjunction with current clinical practices (e.g. morphology), to aid in the identification of viable embryos, and improve patient outcomes.
+Nowadays, the non-invasive Metabolomic technique is used in conjunction with current clinical practices (e.g., morphology), to aid in identifying viable embryos and improve patient outcomes.